 Flights run daily (90 min, 100$).
 The slow bus to Shymkent should be avoided at all cost (13h, 1500 tenge).

-A bus service connects Almaty to Urumqi (16 000 tenge, 22-28h depending on the wait at the border).
-Ask at the bus station for details.
-Alternatively, from Almaty, you could take a bus to Zharkent, and make your way to Urumqi from there.
+Alternatively, from Almaty, you could take a bus or InDrive to Zharkent, and make your way across the border to Yining from there.

 Shymkent